- US Online Poker

 PointsBet’s partnership is with the Lac Vieux Desert Band of Lake Superior Chippewa Indians and their Northern Waters Casino Resort.
 At the time the deal was announced, it covered online sports betting and casino only.
-However, the two are in negotiations to have PointsBet run the casino’s retail sportsbook as well.
+However, it is expected to open a retail sportsbook at Northern Waters in short order.

 Later in January, Scientific Games (SG) became the third to confirm its upcoming entry to the state.
-Its land-based partner will be FireKeepers, one of the state’s largest tribal casinos, which is owned and operated by the Nottawaseppi Huron Band of Potawatomi.
+Its land-based partner is FireKeepers, one of the state’s largest tribal casinos, which is owned and operated by the Nottawaseppi Huron Band of Potawatomi.

 Unlike Fox Bet and PointsBet, SG is a business-to-business company, providing software to companies wishing to operate under their own brand.
 In other states, that includes clients such as Golden Nugget, Caesars and the Pennsylvania Lottery.
 The deal, therefore, signals FireKeepers’ intention to use its own name for its online sportsbook and casino.
 Scientific Games will also operate its retail sportsbook.

-GTB’s primary retail sportsbook will be at the larger of its two gambling properties, Turtle Creek Casino and Hotel, with a satellite location at the nearby Leelanau Sands Casino.
+GTB’s primary retail sportsbook is at the larger of its two gambling properties, Turtle Creek Casino and Hotel, with a satellite location at the nearby Leelanau Sands Casino.
 Caesars operates both after taking over William Hill, which originally launched sports betting in state via these relationships.

 Although it held off on making an official announcement, it was always more or less a given that BetMGM would have both retail and online sports betting and an online casino in the state.
 The MGM Grand is one of the three Detroit commercial casinos, and MGM Resorts has established a joint venture with international gambling titan GVC.
 That partnership is called Roar Digital, and the BetMGM brand is a part of that.

 On March 11, BetMGM opened its retail sportsbook at the MGM Grand.
-Like other operators, it isn’t expected to be able to launch its online app until next year.
+It was also among the operators to launch their mobile products on day one.

-BetMGM already operates both retail and online sportsbooks in Nevada, New Jersey and West Virginia, plus an online-only sportsbook in Pennsylvania.
+BetMGM already operated both retail and online sportsbooks in Nevada, New Jersey and West Virginia, plus an online-only sportsbook in Pennsylvania.
 It should launch in more states soon.